BRC-104 Protocol

 3.5.4 Harvest

 Harvest refers to the user mint3 the cumulative reward token distributed by the Farming Pool.
 The reward token amount is the value in the real time state addressPendingReward.
-For the two types of Farming Pool, BRC-100 token and BTC/BRC-20 token, the process of harvesting is the same.
+For the two types of Farming Pool, BRC-100 token and BTC/BRC-20/Runes token, the process of harvesting is the same.
 User need to use the inscription with op: mint3 and cop: hv to harvest.
 The Farming Pool first needs to update the state totalRewarded, accRewardPerShare and lastRewardBlock, then distributes the accumulated rewards to the user's sb3 state, and finally mint3 the token in the user’s state sb3 to the user.

 1. The user inscribes the inscription with op: mint3 and cop: hv.
 The inscribing will succeed only if the state canStart of the Farming Pool is true, after the attribute startBlock.
 Otherwise, the inscribing will fail.